-Global outcomes and prognosis for relapsed/refractory mature T-cell and NK-cell lymphomas: Results from PETAL consortium
+Global outcomes and prognosis for relapsed/refractory mature T-cell and NK-cell lymphomas: results from the PETAL consortium

 - Author(s)